Oct, 2018 | By Shubham Anand, Mrigank Gutgutia, and Akshay Jayaprakashan

 AD Retail-CPG practice

-Furniture & Furnishings in India is a $28 bn market, and growing steadily
+Furniture & Test Furnishings in India is a $28 bn market, and growing steadily

 Furniture and furnishings retail in India has grown urbanization, increasing access to branded furniture steadily to become a USD 28 Bn opportunity- with and growing willingness to upgrade to premium ~60% of the market being furniture (~USD 17 Bn).